Aaryannn30/CryptoCatalyst/README.md

 ## Features 🌟

 - **Home Page**: A dynamic landing page that introduces the purpose of CryptoCatalyst. 🌐
-- **About Us Page**: Learn more about the mission, vision, and the team behind CryptoCatalyst. 👥
+- **About Us Page**: Learn more about the mission, vision of CryptoCatalyst. 👥
 - **Contact Us Page**: A simple form to reach out to the CryptoCatalyst team for inquiries. 📬

 ## Technologies Used 🛠️